CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - If any version of a site is in play or in your discard pile, you may not play another version of that site.
  - Fallen-wizards may recieve one extra MP for factions played on a leader.
  - Fallen-wizards may not play Bade to Rule.
- - If you reveal your Fallen-wizard, and no longer have enough influence to controll your characters, discard other characters until you can control them all.
+ - If you reveal your Fallen-wizard, and no longer have enough influence to control your characters, discard other characters until you can control them all.
  - None of a Fallen-wizards MPs may be modified by non-stage resources.
  - See also Rulings by Term, Specific.